Skip to main content

 Standards for Inclusion

-Contractors listed in this directory must meet a defined baseline of regulatory standing as established by New Jersey state law and administered through the Division of Consumer Affairs and the New Jersey Department of Labor and Workforce Development.
+Contractors verified in this network must meet a defined baseline of regulatory standing as established by New Jersey state law and administered through the Division of Consumer Affairs and the New Jersey Department of Labor and Workforce Development.
 Inclusion is not automatic and is not a paid placement.
-The following criteria govern listing eligibility:
+The following criteria govern provider eligibility:

-The directory does not function as a real-time license lookup tool.
+The provider network does not function as a real-time license lookup tool.
 Procurement officers and project owners are advised to independently verify current license standing directly through the New Jersey Division of Consumer Affairs' online verification system before executing contracts.
-The directory's role is structural orientation — mapping the qualified contractor landscape by trade, region, and regulatory status — while primary verification remains with the state's official records.
+The provider network's role is structural orientation — mapping the qualified contractor landscape by trade, region, and regulatory status — while primary verification remains with the state's official records.

 This site is part of the Trade Services Authority network.